RaspberryPiFoundation/scratch-curriculum/en-GB/synchronised-swimming/SynchronisedSwimming - notes.md

 #Introduction:
 In this project, children will learn how to use loops and cloning to create a fun synchronised swimming routine.

+This project uses sound.
+If you don't have access to sound then Step 4 can be skipped without affecting the rest of the project.

 #2016 Summer Olympics
 This project has been created to celebrate the 2016 Summer Olympics in Rio.

 #Resources

+The instructions for this project can be found at [jumpto.cc/swim](http://jumpto.cc/swim).

 For this project, Scratch 2 should be used.
 Scratch 2 can either be used online at [jumpto.cc/scratch-on](http://jumpto.cc/scratch-on) or can be downloaded from [jumpto.cc/scratch-off](http://jumpto.cc/scratch-off) and used offline.

 The 'Project Materials' link for this project contains the following resources: